mtbbiker/cncjs-pendant-gamepad/README.md

 Finally, in `actions` you can see how `GcodeGrbl` and `GcodeMarlin` are included and instantiated, and do the same for your new class.

 Supporting Smoothieware and TinyG should be priorities, and any changes to Marlin that are needed would be appreciated,.

+##Notes to get it working on Linux Mint 20.3

+1. `gamepad_controllers.ts` was edited with new button mapping
+2. Change permissions on Arduino port `sudo chmod a+rw /dev/ttyACM0`
+3. Rebuild with `tsc`
+4. Start `cnsjs`, start `bin/cncjs-pendant-gamepad.js -p /dev/ttyACM0 -vv run` to run both